History of Tibet (1950–present): Ethnic composition

 The issue of the proportion of the Han population in Tibet is a politically sensitive one and is disputed, involving the Government of Tibet in Exile, the PRC, and the Tibetan independence movement.

-The Government of Tibet in Exile has said that government policies are sinicizing Tibet by encouraging the migration of non-ethnic Tibetans, especially Han and Hui, so that they outnumber ethnic Tibetans in the Tibetan region.
+In 1959 the 14th Dalai Lama said he believes that China's ultimate aim is the extermination of Tibetan culture or even the absorption of Tibetan race with millions of Chinese settlers and workers in the region and the deportation of some Tibetans.
+The Government of Tibet in Exile said that China is sinicizing Tibet by encouraging the migration of non-ethnic Tibetans, especially Han and Hui, so that they outnumber ethnic Tibetans in the Tibetan region.
 Some non-Tibetans migrating to the area may end up assimilating into and adapting to the Tibetan culture of the area to a degree, given its significance in the local culture.
 But if they adapt a more distinct identity to the Tibetans, Tibetan culture would be more likely to become endangered, particularly if Tibetans are the minority.
 The PRC gives the number of Tibetans in the Tibet Autonomous Region as 2.4 million, as opposed to 190,000 non-Tibetans, and the number of Tibetans in all Tibetan autonomous entities combined (slightly smaller than the Greater Tibet claimed by exiled Tibetans) as 5.0 million, as opposed to 2.3 million non-Tibetans.
 In the TAR itself, much of the Han population is to be found in Lhasa.
+By the turn of the century, migrant workers from Sichuan had formed the largest floating population in Tibet.
+Most of them were motivated by economic not political reasons and aimed to return to their home province for marriage after making enough money.

 This statistic is in dispute primarily based on the distinction between the area often referred to as "Greater Tibet", in which ethnic Tibetans are a minority in the overall population, and the Tibet Autonomous Region, in which ethnic Tibetans are a majority.
 Qinghai, which is claimed by Tibetan exile groups, is made up of many ranging cultures local to different regions within the Province.
 Tibetan culture is local to and alive in many villages and towns throughout Qinghai.

 Some of Tibet's towns and villages are located in India and Nepal.
 The total population for Tibetans in India is given at 94,203, and 13,514 in Nepal.
 One example of this is the city of Leh in the Indian union territory of Ladakh, with a population of 27,513.
 The people of Leh are ethnic Tibetan, speaking Ladakhi, an East Tibetan language.
 Along with this, there are several Tibetan villages in northern Nepal.
 These regions are currently not claimed by Tibetan Exile Groups.